Constitution of Mississippi: Article 3

-Some of the rights defined in Article 3 are identical to the rights to those that are found in the United States Bill of Rights.
+Some of the rights defined in Article 3 are same or similar to the rights to those that are found in the United States Bill of Rights.

 Unique additions to the 1890 Mississippi constitution include Section 7 (denying the state the ability to secede from the United States, carried over from the 1868 constitution), Section 12 (explicitly permitting regulation of concealed carry weapons, which was not included in the 1868 constitution) and Sections 26, 26A and 29 (on conditions for grand jury and bail necessitated by the war on drugs).

 Section 12 allows for the ownership of weapons by the state's residents, however, the state government is given the power to regulate or prohibit the carrying of concealed weapons.
-This differs from the 1868 constitution, which did not explicitly grant the state the power to restrict that right.
+This differs from the 1868 constitution, which did not grant the state the power to restrict that right.
 The section states:

 The right of every citizen to keep and bear arms in defense of his home, person, or property, or in aid of the civil power when thereto legally summoned, shall not be called in question, but the legislature may regulate or forbid carrying concealed weapons.

 Section 15, carried over verbatim from the 1868 constitution, forbids slavery or involuntary servitude within the state, except when done as a punishment for a crime:

 There shall be neither slavery nor involuntary servitude in this state, otherwise than in the punishment of crime, whereof the party shall have been duly convicted.